-To save some user interface real-estate, job cards can be resized in the job list panel.
+To save UI space, job cards can be resized in the job list panel.
 The sizes available are large (the default size), medium, and small.
 A toggle button to change the card size is available at the top of the job list panel.

-Figure 6.
-The job list sort filter options.
+Figure 7.
+An example of the job list, sort filter options.

 Tip: If the footer of the card is not visible (this includes the lock and map marker icons), it is possible that the job cards have been resized to be either medium or small.